 An ultrametric can be seen as modeling evolution that is linear over time.
-This may be not the case in biology where the speed of evolution depends on the local evolutionary pressure for example.
-However, ultrametrics are key objects in machine learning and data analysis, see e.g.: [10], and there are various algorithms for embedding arbitrary metrics into ultrametrics such as the popular "linkage" algorithms (single, complete or average linkage), see also [24, 45].
+This may not be the case in biology, where the speed of evolution depends on the local evolutionary pressure for example.
+However, ultrametrics are key objects in machine learning and data analysis, see e.g., Reference [10], and there are various algorithms for embedding arbitrary metrics into ultrametrics such as the popular "linkage" algorithms (single, complete or average linkage), see also References [24, 45].

-1.1 Tree fitting (Numerical Taxonomy Problem)
+1.1 Tree Fitting (Numerical Taxonomy Problem)

 Typically our measured distances do not have an exact fit with any tree metric.
-We then have the following generic optimization problem for any $L_p$ -norm:
+We then have the following generic optimization problem for any L_p -norm:

-Problem: $L_p$ -fitting tree (ultra) metrics
+Problem: L_p -fitting tree (ultra) metrics.

-Input: A set S with a distance function $\mathcal{D}: \binom{S}{2} \to \mathbb{R}{>0}$ .
+Input: A set S with a distance function $\mathcal{D}: \binom{S}{2} \to \mathbb{R}{>0}$.

-Desired Output: A tree metric (or ultrametric) T that spans S and fits $\mathcal{D}$ in the sense of minimizing the $L_p$ -norm
+Desired Output: A tree metric (or ultrametric) T that spans S and fits \mathcal{D} in the sense of minimizing the L_p -norm

-Cavalli-Sforza and Edwards [11] introduced this numerical taxonomy problem for both tree and ultrametrics in the $L_2$ -norm in 1967.
-Farris suggested using $L_1$ -norm in 1972 [34, p.
+Cavalli-Sforza and Edwards [11] introduced this numerical taxonomy problem for both tree and ultrametrics in the L_2 -norm in 1967.
+Farris suggested using L_1 -norm in 1972 [35, p.
 662].

-1.2 Our result
+1.2 Our Result

-In this paper we focus on the $L_1$ -norm, that is, the total sum of errors.
-The problem is APX-hard, both for tree metrics and ultrametrics (see Section 9 and also [3]), so a constant approximation factor is the best we can hope for in polynomial time.
+In this article, we focus on the L_1 -norm, that is, the total sum of errors.
+The problem is APX-hard for both tree metrics and ultrametrics (see Section 9 and Reference [3]), so a constant approximation factor is the best we can hope for in polynomial time.
 The best previous approximation factor for both tree metrics and ultrametrics was $O((\log n)(\log \log n))$ by Ailon and Charikar [3].

-In this paper we present a deterministic polynomial time constant factor approximation both for tree metrics and for ultrametrics, that is, in both cases, we can find a tree T minimizing the $L_1$ -norm within a constant factor of the best possible.
+In this article, we present a deterministic polynomial time constant factor approximation both for tree metrics and for ultrametrics, that is, in both cases, we can find a tree T minimizing the L_1 -norm within a constant factor of the best possible.